samin/react-native-markdown-view/README.md

 A straight-forward React Native component for rendering Markdown as native views.

-This library is backed by [simple-markdown](https://github.com/Khan/simple-markdown).
+This library is backed by [@khanacademy/simple-markdown](https://www.npmjs.com/package/@khanacademy/simple-markdown).

 ## Library Goals

 Compared to the current alternative Markdown components available for React Native this library has a strong focus on the following:

-* Minimalistic React Native specific API i.e. Doesn't expose unnecessary details of `simple-markdown`.
+* Minimalistic React Native specific API i.e. Doesn't expose unnecessary details of `@khanacademy/simple-markdown`.
 * Rendering correctness e.g. Tables cells align correctly thanks to [react-native-tabular-grid](https://github.com/Benjamin-Dobell/react-native-tabular-grid)
 * Avoiding unnecessary dependencies e.g. No using `lodash` simply for `merge`/`map`.
 * Best effort default styling e.g. Use of translucent grey backgrounds should work well in either light or dark themed apps.